 Q– Is it just for books?

-A – No. If we own it, you can use curbside for anything that can be checked out including DVDs and Audiobooks.
+A – No. You can use curbside for anything that can be checked out including DVDs and Audiobooks.

-Q – Can I get things from other libraries?
+Q – Can I get things from other libraries in the County?

 Q – I don’t have a Larchmont Public Library card, can I still use curbside?